Recent D&O Claims Developments

 Activision Blizzard Executive officers unfairly acquired a controlling interest in the company $275 million

-Boeing Alleged breach of the Board’s safety oversight duties resulting in crash of two Max 737 aircraft $237.5 million
+Boeing Alleged breach of the board’s safety oversight duties resulting in crash of two Max 737 aircraft $237.5 million

 FirstEnergy Executives bribed state officials $180 million